ghayaas2995/Acute-pancreatitis-PEX-treatment-analysis/README.md

 # Acute-pancreatitis-PEX-treatment-analysis

 Analysis and comparision of Plasma Exchange Therapy vs Vietnam's ministry of health guidelines for the treatment of Acute Pancreatitis in patients.
-Data cleaning, translating, regression modelling, Linear discriminant analysis and K Nearest Neighnour analysis in R
+Data cleaning, translating, regression modelling, Linear discriminant analysis and K Nearest Neighbour analysis in R

 The dataset consists of only 165 rows / patient records with 195 variables obtained from a hospital in Vietnam.
 The dataset is characterized with high amount of missing data, high dimensionality, data inaccuracies and recorded in Vietnamese language.